Kiranjit Ahluwalia: Appeal and release

-Her case eventually came to the attention of the Southall Black Sisters, who pressed for a mistrial.
-Kiranjit's conviction was overturned on appeal in 1992 on grounds of insufficient counsel since Kiranjit had not been aware that she could plead guilty to manslaughter on the grounds of diminished responsibility.
+Kiranjit's case eventually came to the attention of the Southall Black Sisters, who pressed for a mistrial.
+Her conviction was overturned on appeal in 1992 on grounds of insufficient counsel since Kiranjit had not been aware that she could plead guilty to manslaughter on the grounds of diminished responsibility.
 In addition, it was brought to light that she was suffering from severe depression when she set fire to her husband, which her new counsel argued had then altered her decision making abilities.
 After the mistrial was declared, a re-trial was ordered and on September 25, 1992 Kiranjit was found guilty of manslaughter due to diminished responsibility and sentenced to three years and four months (the time she had already served).
 Kiranjit was released immediately.

 Impact

 Kiranjit's case helped raise awareness of domestic violence in families of non-English-speaking immigrants to Western countries and changed the laws for domestic abuse victims in the United Kingdom.

-Her case, known in British legal textbooks as R v Ahluwalia, changed the definition of the word "provocation" in cases of battered women to reclassify her crime as manslaughter, instead of murder, the same year as her appeal, lead to the freeing of Emma Humphreys and Sara Thornton.
+Her case, known in British legal textbooks as R v Ahluwalia, changed the definition of the word "provocation" in cases of battered women to reclassify her crime as manslaughter, instead of murder.
+This led to the freeing of Emma Humphreys and Sara Thornton in the same year.

 Kiranjit was honoured in 2001 at the first Asian Women Awards in recognition of her "strength, personal achievements, determination and commitment" in helping to bring to light the subject of domestic violence.

 She wrote an autobiography with coauthor Rahila Gupta, Circle of Light.

 Gita Sahgal made a film called Unprovoked for the British television investigative documentary programme Dispatches on the subject of Kiranjit's experience.

 The story was fictionalised in the film Provoked, which was screened at the 2007 Cannes Film Festival.
 Naveen Andrews played Deepak and Aishwarya Rai played the role of Kiranjit.
 During the screening at Cannes, Kiranjit sat next to Rai, holding her hand and sobbing during the most violent scenes.